-The Hazard Mitigation Planning Committee met six times to review, revise and finalize a draft updated plan prepared by the PVPC staff.
-Because PVPC has facilitated development of thirty-seven Hazard Mitigation plans in the region, the staff are familiar with sources of natural hazard mitigation data as well as knowledgeable about mitigation planning and the natural hazard vulnerabilities and capabilities in the region.
+The local Hazard Mitigation committee met six times to review, revise and finalize a draft updated plan prepared by the PVPC staff.
+Because PVPC has facilitated development of thirty-seven local Hazard Mitigation plans in the region, the staff are familiar with sources of natural hazard mitigation data as well as knowledgeable about mitigation planning and the natural hazard vulnerabilities and capabilities in the region.
 The committee reviewed and commented upon the whole plan, chapter by chapter, at meetings facilitated by PVPC staff.
 This committee work was supplemented by individual research, reading and review by committee members in time outside of meetings as well as by some additional municipal staff time (not serving on the committee) who performed additional research, data collection and analysis.
 Meetings of the Hazard Mitigation Planning Committee were held on the dates listed below.
 Due to the Covid-19 pandemic, the first two meetings took place virtually using a Zoom platform.
 The remaining five meetings were held in person at the Hatfield Emergency Management Building.
-Agendas with copies of the sign in sheets for each meeting are included in Appendix B. After review by MEMA, the Hazard Mitigation Planning Committee met to review and incorporate MEMA feedback.
+Agendas with copies of the sign in sheets for each meeting are included in Appendix B. After review by MEMA, the Hazard Mitigation Committee met to review and incorporate MEMA feedback.

 - May 14, 2021

 - May 25, 2021

 - June 3, 2021

 - June 8, 2021

 - June 15, 2021 (Public Hearing at the Select Board Meeting)

 - July 14, 2021

-- August 30, 2021
+- •

-- November 2, 2021 (Public Hearing at the Select Board Meeting)

-While not all members of the Hazard Mitigation Planning Committee were able to attend each meeting, all members collaborated on the plan and were updated on progress by fellow Committee members after meetings occurred as necessary.
+While not all members of the Hazard Mitigation Committee were able to attend each meeting, all members collaborated on the plan and were updated on progress by fellow Committee members after meetings occurred as necessary.